craftcms/docs/docs/5.x/system/drafts-revisions.md

 ```
 :::

+#### Explicit Validation <Since ver="5.8.0" feature="The explicit element validation action" />

+Authors can explicitly validate an element without publishing (as though it were live), using the **Validate [Type]** action menu item on any element’s edit screen.
+The page will reload and display any validation failures, and a global success or failure notification.

 ### Change Tracking

 Fields that have been modified in a draft are recorded in the database and marked in the editor with a status badge.
 These fields’ values are protected against automatic [merging](#merging-changes) of changes from the canonical element.